payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        pg\
+        pg
         **mandatory**
       </td>

       <td>
-        `String` This parameter defines the payment category that the merchant wants the customer to see by default on the PayU’s payment page.
+        `String` This parameter defines the payment category that the merchant wants the customer to see by default on the PayU's payment page.
 In this example, "CC" must be specified.
 For more information, refer to Payment Mode Codes.
       </td>

       <td>